Quasi-normal mode expansions of black hole perturbations: a hyperboloidal Keldysh's approach: Introduction: quasi-normal (resonant) expansions and black hole ringdown

 \item[ii)] {\em Keldysh QNM expansions in BH scattering: an accurate and efficient prescription}.
-We demonstrate numerically the remarkable acuracy of such Keldysh expansions in the BH setting, even with non-convergent asymptotic series and, most unexpectedly, when applying the Keldysh prescription beyond its domain of validity by including not only QNMs but also discrete approximations of the continuous `branch cut' contribution. \end{itemize} Regarding its relation with previosus works, this Keldysh QNM expansion can be seen, on the one hand, as a generalization of the efficient spectral QNM expansions introduced by Ansorg \& Macedo in~\cite{Ansorg:2016ztf}.
+We demonstrate numerically the remarkable accuracy of such Keldysh expansions in the BH setting, even with non-convergent asymptotic series and, most unexpectedly, when applying the Keldysh prescription beyond its domain of validity by including not only QNMs but also discrete approximations of the continuous `branch cut' contribution. \end{itemize} Regarding its relation with previous works, this Keldysh QNM expansion can be seen, on the one hand, as a generalisation of the efficient spectral QNM expansions introduced by Ansorg \& Macedo in~\cite{Ansorg:2016ztf}.
 Indeed, the scheme presented in~\cite{Ansorg:2016ztf} makes use of a discrete version of the Wronskian to construct the Green function (resolvent) that limits its application essentially to $1+1$ problems, whereas the Keldysh expansion permits a priori to extend the analysis to (odd) space dimensions\footnote{ The `a priori' requirement of an odd (space) dimensionality is related to Huygens' principle~\cite{belger1997survey,baker2003mathematical}.
 In odd spatial dimensions, data for reconstructing the solution at a spacetime point $p$ are required only at the intersection of the past null cone of $p$ and the initial Cauchy surface, whereas in even dimensions data with support in the interior of the null cone are also required, entailing the appearance of tails.
 The latter spoil the treatment of resonant expansions in Lax-Phillips theory (notice e.g. the odd space dimensionality requirements in theorems in \cite{dyatlov2019mathematical}).
 In our case, in principle such a restriction also applies.
 However, the (unexpected) recovery of tails in Schwarzschild in our Keldysh approach (cf. section \ref{s:S_tails}), suggests that the space even-dimensional case could be actually successfully handled.
 We have nevertheless preferred to be conservative on this point and kept the ``(odd)'' spatial dimensions requirement.}.
 On the other hand, this Keldysh expansion connects with the QNM expansions discussed by Joykutty in \cite{Joykutty:2021fgj,Joykutty:2024ctv} in the BH scattering context, being precisely defined in terms of modes and comodes of the operator $L$.
-Following the suggestions in~\cite{Joykutty:2021fgj,Joykutty:2024ctv}, and emphasizing the absence of a fundamental role of a (definite-positive) scalar product in the Keldysh expansion ---since the latter ultimately depends only `transpose' (dual pairing) and not `adjoint' (scalar product) notions--- it is tantalizing to consider the relation of Keldysh QNM expansions with those QNM expansions proposed and discussed in \cite{Green:2022htq}.
+In this sense, following the suggestions in~\cite{Joykutty:2021fgj,Joykutty:2024ctv}, and emphasising the absence of a fundamental role of a (definite-positive) scalar product in the Keldysh expansion ---since the latter ultimately depends only on `transpose' (dual pairing) and not on `adjoint' (scalar product) notions--- it is tantalising to consider the relation between Keldysh QNM expansions and those QNM expansions proposed and discussed in \cite{Green:2022htq}.
 Finally, it is worthwhile to note that, in the finite-rank (matrix) case, this discussion in terms of modes $v_n$'s and comodes $\alpha_n$'s reduces to the use of so-called bi-orthonormal bases, the key differences playing a role in the present infinite-dimensional case, especially in the discussion of QNM-expansion's convergence\footnote{ For the reader familiar with bi-orthonormal bases in the finite-rank (matrix) case, the right-eigenfunctions $v_n$'s and the left-eigenfunctions $\alpha_n$'s in Eq. (\ref{e:right-left_eigenvalues_dagger}) form a 'bi-orthogonal system'.
 In such matrix case, the Keldysh approach essentially reduces to the use of bi-orthogonal bases (see e.g. \cite{moiseyev2011}).
 Note, though, that the Keldysh scheme provides a systematic treatment of the non-diagonalisable case for dealing with the Jordan blocks in terms of so-called `associated vectors' \cite{MenMol03}, namely `Jordan chains' (such a case is treated, to our knowledge, as an exceptional one in the standard bi-orthogonal treatment \cite{moiseyev2011}).
 The Keldysh discussion also allows to treat systematically a broader class of spectral problems going beyond the standard (generalised) one (and occurring naturally, for instance, in optics), including pencil operators with a non-linear dependence in the spectral parameter.
 However, the key difference occurs in the infinite-dimensional case (precisely the case we discuss), where convergence issues in the QNM series show up impacting the QNM completeness that is generically lost.
 The Keldysh approach clarifies the generic asymptotic nature of the QNM series and crucially provides a control on the loss of convergence of the QNM resonant expansion through the error function $E_{N_{\mathrm{QNM}}}$ in Eq. (\ref{e:u_Keldysh_v7}).}.